 Nowadays, in some instances, photos taken by mobile phone cameras with image algorithms even look better than professional cameras.
 Although the Apple iPhone’s camera is not as good as its friends in terms of camera sensors megapixels, the imaging effects of previous iPhones are not bad.
-In order to strengthen the iPhone’s camera, all models starting from iPhone 7, as well as iPhone 6 Plus and iPhone 6s Plus, are equipped with OIS (optical image stabilization) and closed-loop autofocus (AF) systems.
-Recently, Apple issued a warning to its subscriber “don’t tie your iPhone to a motorcycle”.
+To strengthen the iPhone’s camera, all models starting, including iPhone 7, iPhone 6 Plus, and iPhone 6s Plus, are equipped with OIS (optical image stabilization) and closed-loop autofocus (AF) systems.
+Recently, Apple warned its subscriber, “Don’t tie your iPhone to a motorcycle.”
 It may surprise you why this is so since phones have OIS.

-Recently, Apple has updated its documents, stating that “vibration generated by high-power motorcycles may affect the iPhone camera.” iPhone cameras equipped with optical image stabilization and closed-loop autofocus systems, under high-amplitude vibrations in certain frequency ranges, may degrade the performance of the iPhone camera system.
+Recently, Apple has updated its documents, stating that “vibration generated by high-power motorcycles may affect the iPhone camera.” iPhone cameras equipped with optical image stabilization and closed-loop autofocus systems under high-amplitude vibrations in specific frequency ranges may degrade the performance of the iPhone camera system.
 This is because they use gyroscopes and magnetic sensors to help compensate for the effects of taking pictures or videos when there is Movement and vibration.

 Apple recommends not to install the iPhone directly on the chassis or handlebars of any motorcycle.
 If the phone is installed on low-power devices such as mopeds and electric scooters, at least use a shock-absorbing bracket, which may damage the iPhone camera.
 Sex is minimized.

-Earlier, Apple said that optical image stabilization and closed-loop autofocus systems will also be subject to magnetic interference, and when used with certain accessories, it will reduce iPhone camera performance.
+Earlier, Apple said that optical image stabilization and closed-loop autofocus systems will also be subject to magnetic interference.
+When used with certain accessories, it will reduce iPhone camera performance.
 Compared with motorcycle vibration, the problem of magnetic interference can be solved by removing the related accessories, and the vibration of a specific frequency will directly cause permanent damage to the iPhone camera system.

 Will Vibration at a Certain Frequency Affect the iPhone Camera?

-We all know that the working principle of optical image stabilization on mobile phones is to detect the frequency and direction of vibration through a gyroscope, and then the photosensitive element will move in the opposite direction to offset the image vibration caused by the outside world.
+We all know that the working principle of optical image stabilization on mobile phones is to detect the frequency and direction of vibration through a gyroscope.
+Then the photosensitive element will move in the opposite direction to offset the image vibration caused by the outside world.

 This is a bit similar to the active noise reduction on TWS headphones.
-The noise reduction system generates the same reverse sound wave as the outside world, which neutralizes the noise and achieves the noise reduction effect.
+The noise reduction system generates the same reverse sound wave as the outside world, neutralizing the noise and achieving the noise reduction effect.

 Working Principles Of Camera Autofocus

-Generally speaking, a closed-loop motor will install a Hall effect sensor at the position of the lens carrier, through the Hall effect chip to sense the magnetic flux of the surrounding magnets, and then calculate the actual position of the lens.
-The closed-loop motor continuously adjusts the position of the motor according to the feedback of the Hall chip to keep the position consistent with the input position.
+Generally speaking, a closed-loop motor will install a Hall effect sensor at the position of the lens carrier through the Hall effect chip to sense the magnetic flux of the surrounding magnets and then calculate the actual position of the lens.
+The closed-loop motor continuously adjusts the motor’s position according to the feedback of the Hall chip to keep the position consistent with the input position.

-The advantage of the closed-loop motor is that it can accelerate the focusing speed and accurately adjust the lens position, and the image quality of the mobile phone camera will be higher.
+The advantage of the closed-loop motor is that it can accelerate the focusing speed and accurately adjust the lens position.
+The image quality of the mobile phone camera will be higher.

-By analyzing the optical image stabilization and closed-loop autofocus system, we can draw a conclusion that both technologies will make corresponding position adjustments according to the external jitter displacement.
+We can conclude that both technologies will make corresponding position adjustments according to the external jitter displacement by analyzing the optical image stabilization and closed-loop autofocus system.